asa1984/minecraft-tailscale-docker-nix/README.md

 And that's it!
 You can now start Minecraft and access the server.

-If you have enabled [MagicDNS](https://tailscale.com/kb/1081/magicdns/), you can use the `TAILSCALE_HOSTNAME` instead of an IP address.
+If you have enabled [MagicDNS](https://tailscale.com/kb/1081/magicdns/), you can use the `TAILSCALE_HOST_NAME` instead of an IP address.

 ![Edit Server Info](./_img/multiplay.png)